synw/django-jssor/README.md

 pip install Pillow
   ```

-Add `jssor` to INSTALLED_APPS.
-Install and add also `sorl-thumbnail` if you plan to use the slideshows that need thumbnails
+Add `'jssor',` and `'codemirror2',` to INSTALLED_APPS.
+Install and add also `sorl-thumbnail` if you plan to use the slideshows that need thumbnails.

 Migrate and collect static files